top of page

 Patterns Are Everywhere

-Coincidental events can occur several times consecutively.
-Does this imply they create a meaningful pattern?
+Coincidental events can also happen to us several times in a row.
+Does this mean together they create a meaningful pattern?
 Many people believe so.
-"As human beings, we have an inner knowing that drives us to identify patterns, which serves as a survival mechanism," added Pelinku.
+"As human beings, we have an inner knowing that drives us to identify patterns, which serves as a survival mechanism," explained Pelinku.

 "Looking at life's big picture we often see a pattern," added Combs.
 "It's as if the universe itself has carried us along a predestined path toward our present life.
 With its successes, emotional relationships and challenges."